code-q-web-factory/Neos-Skeleton/README.md

 __Start a new git project__

 1. Clone this repository `git clone git@github.com:code-q-web-factory/Neos-Skeleton.git PROJECT_NAME`
 2. Replace the Package name "CodeQ.Site" with your own company name.
-We recommend to keep ".Site" for all projects to easily copy code from one project to another.
+We recommend keeping ".Site" for all projects to easily copy the code from one project to another.
     ```
     export REPO_NAME="MyFirstWebsite"
     export NEOS_PACKAGE_NAME="YourCompany.Site"